ajthorne/book-nook/README.md

 3. Building a Community -
   - Connect with other teens who love the same book you do.
 Follow them, view or comment on their profile.
-  - Find teens nearby in your 'nook' who love reading like you do.

 ###MVP
 1. Users can sign up, log in, and log out on their accounts.